-From this analysis and stats I would say that interest in SharePoint is still increasing.
-2016 year brings a lot of new users and questions, in comparison to 2015.
-Also I want to say thanks to all users who help others by providing answers, because this is the only condition for the site to be alive – when you are receiving an answer on your question.
+From this analysis and stats, I would say that interest in SharePoint is still increasing.
+The 2016 year brings a lot of new users and questions, in comparison to 2015.
+Also, I want to say thanks to all users who help others by providing answers because this is the only condition for the site to be alive – when you are receiving an answer to your question.

 I’m glad to see your thoughts on this data in comments.